rsolano60/AntGuardian/README.md

 REBOOT_TIME = 300
 #--------END-SETUP-------------END-SETUP-------------END-SETUP-------------END-SETUP-------------END-SETUP----
 ```
+*Options
-you may also change the interval to wait between each check for shares, by changing SECONDS_4_CHECKS.
+You may also change the time intervals: <br />

+SECONDS_4_CHECKS: seconds to wait between each check for shares. <br />
-REBOOT_TIME lts you set the time you want to wait for your miners to reboot when the script reboots them.
+REBOOT_TIME: seconds you want to give your miners to start mining once they are rebooted by AntGuardian. <br />
-Also you can adjust the lead time to give to your miners to restart when internet connection is lost and recovered by changing SECONDS_TO_INTERNET.
+SECONDS_TO_INTERNET: seconds to give to your miners to start mining again when internet connection is lost and recovered.

 ### Running
 Using the command prompt, while in the directory Downloads/AntGuardian, run the program by entering the command: